-Michelle joined TRC as Marketing Intern in 2016 after graduating with a degree in Spanish and English Literature.
+Michelle joined TRC after graduating with a degree in Spanish and English Literature.
 She has prior experience in arts communications, social media management and radio production.
 From crafting headline hitting press releases to managing our marketing campaigns, our website and social channels, she is responsible for spreading the good news of TRC.
 Michelle also leads on events.

 Antonia keeps TRC running like a well-oiled machine.
 She holds a degree in Photography and Film from Edinburgh Napier University and has experience in an array of projects within both the Creative Industries and Education sector.
 She is a wearer of many hats, having previously worked as a Production Runner, Photographer, Exhibiting Artist and Tutor.